 “Nobody blames you,” to which Joe Lampton gives the bitter reply: “Oh, my God that’s the trouble.”

 Room at the Top the first of the genre was released in 1959 and was given an ‘X’ certificate.
-It wasn’t admitted of course but the main reason being because it featured a woman on screen admitting that she had enjoyed sex.
+It wasn’t admitted of course but the main reason was that ‘shockingly’ it featured a woman on screen admitting that she had enjoyed sex.
 Initially the distributors refused to touch it but the ABC chain took a chance and the film went on to become a critical and commercial hit, paving the way for the rest of the ‘kitchen sink’ British New Wave that soon followed.
-The Guardian wrote of Room at the Top: ‘Here for once is a film which wears an “X” certificate as it should be worn.
-Not as a deliberate titillation but as a sign that it is not a film for the young – or for that matter for the stupid.’
+The Guardian wrote of Room at the Top:

 Braine left St. Bede’s Grammar School at sixteen and worked in a shop, a laboratory and a factory before becoming, after the war, a librarian in Bingley, a small town five miles up the Aire Valley.
 Braine came up with the idea for his first novel while being treated for tuberculosis in a hospital near the Yorkshire Dales town of Grassington.
 He stated that his favourite author was Guy de Maupassant and that Room at the Top was based on Bel Ami, but that “the critics didn’t pick it up”.

 Vernon Johnson of the Guardian reviewed Braine’s first novel in March 1957: